doefom/statamic-jobboard/README.md

 # Jobboard

-> Create and manage job postings for your organization with ease by utilizing reusable content blocks and much more.
+Create and manage job postings for your organization with ease by utilizing reusable content blocks and much more.

 ## Features

-This addon does:
+This addon enables you to:

 - Create and manage job postings with ease
 - Utilize reusable content blocks for sections like "Your Responsibilites" and more